-7. Summary and conclusion
+7. Summary and conclusions

-- We applied an objective identification algorithm to 106 Indian monsoon depressions over the ERA-Interim period and identified 49 which encounter an intrusion of dry mid-tropospheric air, mostly from the northwest deserts.
-These dry intrusions are associated with cyclonic PV anomalies on the subtropical jet to the northwest and low level anticyclonic circulation over the north Arabian Sea.
+We applied an objective identification algorithm to 106 Indian monsoon depressions over the ERA-Interim period and identified 49 that encounter an intrusion of dry midtropospheric air, mostly from the northwest deserts.
+These dry intrusions are associated with cyclonic PV anomalies on the subtropical jet to the northwest and low-level anticyclonic circulation over the north Arabian Sea.
 They advect air masses with climatologically low PV and humidity southeastward toward central India.
-The impact of dry intrusions on MDs is summarized in Figure 15.
-When a monsoon depression encounters a dry intrusion, it sweeps the dry air mass into its own circulation. - The effect of dry intrusions includes: - A near near 50% reduction of surface precipitation in the southwest quadrant of the depression, where precipitation is greatest in MDs generally; - A 25% increase in MD lifetime compared to MDs with no dry intrusion; - A 10% reduction in propagation speed; - A reduction in potential vorticity and vertical ascent, as well as a weakening of shear in the zonal wind, west of the depression center; - An increase in potential vorticity and rainfall, near and slightly east of the MD center, particularly in the upper troposphere. - Anomalous westerlies are expected to slow MD propagation by adiabatic advection as proposed by (Boos et al. 2015), while suppression of convection would reduce the positive PV tendency in the lower troposphere to the southeast of the MD center, reducing the propagation of the lower tropospheric vortex.
+The impact of dry intrusions on MDs is summarized in Fig. 15.
+When a monsoon depression encounters a dry intrusion, it sweeps the dry air mass into its own circulation.

+The effect of dry intrusions includes:

+- a near-50% reduction of surface precipitation in the southwest quadrant of the depression, where precipitation is greatest in MDs generally; - a 25% increase in MD lifetime, compared to MDs with no dry intrusion; - a 10% reduction in propagation speed; - a reduction in potential vorticity and vertical ascent, as well as a weakening of shear in the zonal wind, west of the depression center; and - an increase in potential vorticity and rainfall, near and slightly east of the MD center, particularly in the upper troposphere.

+Anomalous westerlies are expected to slow MD propagation by adiabatic advection, as proposed by Boos et al. (2015), while suppression of convection would reduce the positive PV tendency in the lower troposphere to the southeast of the MD center, reducing the propagation of the lower-tropospheric vortex.
 These mechanisms are consistent with the slowing of MD propagation observed when it encounters a dry intrusion.
 Changes in shear are also consistent with the observed reduction in ascent and rainfall west of MD center, as such changes reduce the differential vorticity advection term in the QG omega equation.

+FIG. 15.
+Schematic of the interaction between an MD and a dry intrusion.

 This work has opened many new questions.
 What are the sources and sinks of potential vorticity to account for the differences seen?
-What is the convective scale response to the changes induced by the dry intrusion, and how does that response feed back on mesoscale and synoptic scale circulations?
+What is the convective-scale response to the changes induced by the dry intrusion, and how does that response feedback on mesoscale and synoptic-scale circulations?
 Data resolving mesoscale circulations and deep convection may be needed to adequately address this question.
-We also plan to investigate the effect of dry intrusions on convective organisation in future work.
+We also plan to investigate the effect of dry intrusions on convective organization in future work.

-In July 2016, the combined United Kingdom National Environmental Research Council and 462 Indian Ministry of Earth Sciences project entitled Interaction of Convective Organization and Monsoon Precipitation, Atmosphere, Surface, and Sea (INCOMPASS) flew the UK atmospheric research aircraft BAe146 through a monsoon depression.
-This depression encountered a dry in-465 trusion and substantial horizontal gradients in moisture were observed.
-In upcoming work those 466 involved in the INCOMPASS campaign will present analysis of aircraft data from this depression as well as a high resolution convection-permitting simulation of the same case.
-With this we will 468 be able to examine the dynamics of this interaction more closely and address the questions above.
-469 Acknowledgments.
-This research was supported by UK National Environment Research Council grant NE/L013843/1.
-Douglas Parker is also supported by a Royal Society Wolfson Research 471 Merit Award.
+In July 2016, the combined U.K. Natural Environment Research Council and Indian Ministry of Earth Sciences project entitled Interaction of Convective Organization and Monsoon Precipitation, Atmosphere, Surface, and Sea (INCOMPASS) flew the United Kingdom's atmospheric research aircraft BAe146 through a monsoon depression.
+This depression encountered a dry intrusion, and substantial horizontal gradients in moisture were observed.
+In upcoming work, those involved in the INCOMPASS campaign will present analysis of aircraft data from this depression, as well as a high-resolution convection-permitting simulation of the same case.
+With this, we will be able to examine the dynamics of this interaction more closely and address the questions above.

+Acknowledgments.
+This research was supported by U.K. Natural Environment Research Council Grant NE/L013843/1.
+Douglas Parker is also supported by a Royal Society Wolfson Research Merit Award.
 We thank William Boos, Michael Reeder, Andrew Turner, and two anonymous reviewers for insightful comments and suggestions.
-473